edrewitz/WxData/docs/wyoming_soundings.md

 5) clear_recycle_bin (Boolean) - (Default=False in WxData >= 1.2.5) (Default=True in WxData < 1.2.5).
 When set to True,
     the contents in your recycle/trash bin will be deleted with each run of the program you are calling WxData.
     This setting is to help preserve memory on the machine.

+6) loop_over_missing_data (Boolean) - Default=False.
+When set to True, the program does not close if the data is missing.
+    Setting `loop_over_missing_data=True` is useful for those downloading multiple observations over a period of time.

 **Returns**